-Hānai iā Leeward, Leeward CC's on campus food pantry designed to help Leeward CC students better succeed in their academic career by offering access to food for a more balanced diet.
+Hānai iā Leeward, is the college's on campus food pantry. it is designed to help Leeward CC students better succeed in their academic career by offering access to food for a more balanced diet.
 We believe that well-nourished students lead to enriched minds.
 Check the website for more information: https://hanaiia.wixsite.com/leewardcc